nsonnad/otherdimensionalclub/src/cv.md

 ➔ Provide advice for U of M journalism school instructors on approaches to teaching data journalism concepts to their undergrads.

-➔ Give guest lectures twice a month teaching data journalism basics—like using Excel, how to think about using data to find stories, and thinking critically about data—to undergrads.
+➔ Give guest lectures twice a semester teaching data journalism basics—like using Excel, how to think about using data to find stories, and thinking critically about data—to undergrads.

 #### Optimiser